-The purpose of this report is to inform Council about the outcomes of community consultation on the draft Bushland Plan of Management (PoM) and the changes it is proposed be made to the PoM because of the consultation.
+To inform Council about the outcomes of community consultation on the draft Bushland Plan of Management (PoM) and the changes it is proposed be made to the PoM because of the consultation.

 North Sydney Council's PoMs are strategic documents that provide a consistent and useful set of guidelines for the effective short and long-term management of all open space owned and/or managed by Council.
 The new draft Bushland PoM is the third Crown land PoM to be prepared for North Sydney.
 When adopted, it will supersede Council's Bushland PoM 2014.